Cocurricular activities are an essential part of a child's success in achieving their best

-Girls’ Club is held on Wednesday lunchtimes during Terms 2 and 3.
+Girls’ Club is held at lunchtimes during Terms 2 and 3.
 All girls from Prep to Year 6 are invited to attend.
 The purpose of Girls’ Club is to encourage cross-age friendship within the school and provide girls with an opportunity to enjoy various craft activities with their friends.

 A Homework Club runs for children in Years 3 – 6 each week.
 The sessions focus on ensuring children complete their homework in a timely fashion, alongside supporting the development of strong organisational and study skills.
-Our Homework Club Coordinator liaises with parents to inform them of their child’s progress, as required.
-Homework Club runs on Tuesday and Wednesday from 3.45pm to 5.00pm.
+Homework Club runs from 3.30pm to 5.00pm.

-Children from Years 2 - 6 develop their netball skills on a Monday lunchtime.
+Children from Years 2 - 6 develop their netball skills at lunchtime.
 Children participate in skill development, improving technique and learn about strategies to improve game play.
 Activities are engaging for children and involve cooperation, teamwork and sportsmanship.

-To download a copy of our Cocurricular Booklet, click here.
+To download a copy of our 2019 Cocurricular Program, click here.